 On June 17, 2008, the Company completed an initial public offering of 10,000,000 shares of its common stock at the offering price of \$14.12 per share.
-The net proceeds totaled \$129.5 million after deducting investment banking commissions of \$9.9 million and offering costs of \$1.8 million.
+The net proceeds totaled approximately \$129.5 million net of investment banking commissions of approximately \$9.9 million and offering costs of approximately \$1.8 million.

-On July 21, 2009, the Company completed a follow-on public offering of 9,487,500 shares of its common stock, which included the underwriters' exercise of their over-allotment option, at the offering price of \$9.25 per share.
-The net proceeds totaled \$82.7 million after deducting investment banking commissions of \$4.4 million and offering costs of \$0.7 million.
+On July 21, 2009, the Company completed a follow-on public offering of 9,487,500 shares of its common stock, which included the underwriters' exercise of their over-allotment option, at the offering price of \$9.25.
+The net proceeds totaled approximately \$82.7 million after deducting investment banking commissions of approximately \$4.4 million and offering costs of \$0.7 million.

-On September 25, 2009, the Company completed a follow-on public offering of 5,520,000 shares of its common stock, which included the underwriters' exercise of their overallotment option, at the offering price of \$10.50 per share.
-The net proceeds totaled \$54.9 million after deducting investment banking commissions of \$2.8 million and offering costs of \$0.3 million.
+On September 25, 2009, the Company completed a follow-on public offering of 5,520,000 shares of its common stock, which included the underwriters' exercise of their overallotment option, at the offering price of \$10.50.
+The net proceeds totaled approximately \$54.9 million after deducting investment banking commissions of approximately \$2.8 million and offering costs of approximately \$0.3 million.